 How do I register to bid?

 Only registered bidders over the age of 18 can participate in Pelton Livestock online auctions.
 To register, select the Login/Register link on the right top side of the screen in the navigation bar.
 Register for a new account by entering your contact information, email address, desired password, etc. Once you submit the auction registration form, please follow the steps to validate your email.
-Prior to Sale day, view auction/lot you are interested in and click "request to bid" on any lot to be approved for bidding.
+Prior to Sale day, view auction/lot you are interested in and for those sales that require approval to bid, click "request to bid" on any lot to be approved for bidding.
 Request will be sent to Seller and once approved, you will be notified that you can now bid live for that auction.
 Please keep your user information (email address and password) in a secure place as you can use the same account login for all online auctions hosted by Pelton Livestock.

 How do I get a bidder number for the auctions?